bluelm-shopguard/shopguard-chatbot/docs/quickapp/detailed-webapp-to-quickapp-migration.md

 ## Conclusion

 Migrating from a web application to a QuickApp requires careful planning and understanding of the platform differences.
-By following this guide, you can successfully transform your ShopGuard AI chatbot into a high-performance QuickApp while maintaining all its core functionalities.
+By following this guide, you can successfully transform your BlueLM Shopguard chatbot into a high-performance QuickApp while maintaining all its core functionalities.

 Remember that QuickApp development combines the familiarity of web technologies with the performance benefits of native apps, offering the best of both worlds for developers and users alike.